weirayao/torchprime/README.md

     --artifact-dir gs://bucket/dir
 ```

+torchprime natively supports [multi-slice or multi-pod][multi-slice] training.
+`--num-slices` specifies the number of [slices][tpu-slice] used by the workload.
+`--tpu-type` specifies the [accelerator type][accelerator-type] in each slice.
+To do multi-pod training, simply specify a `--tpu-type` that is as big as a
+[pod][tpu-pod].

-Then prepend `tp run` to a particular Python file you would like to run
+After configuring the cluster, prepend `tp run` to a particular Python file you
-remotely, including arguments, e.g.
+would like to run remotely, including arguments, e.g.

 ```sh
 # Train Llama 3.0 8B on 256 chips